 With other measures: go to the website from your city or village and follow the instructions there.

 Sometimes you need to wait until next year to ask for a subsidy back because the money is used already.

 When you have problems financing the improvement of your house, it can be wise to ask your mortgage advisor about the possibilities.
 There are a lot of possibilities when you want to make your house sustainable, and loaners see it as a good investment.

 What to do when you need help

 If you are planning to make your house more sustainable, feel free to plan an online kickstart.
 I love helping you through the process.

-Transforming houses into energy-saving houses need to be accelerated.
+Transforming houses into energy-saving houses needs to be accelerated.
 All kinds of ideas are mentioned by the government.

 Are you renovating your house?
 Do you want to make it sustainable at the same time?
-Or just save money on your energy bill?
+Or, just save money on your energy bill?
 Then, check if there is a subsidy available for your house and situation.
 In many cases, it can be difficult to fill in the form in Dutch.
 If you need help and save time with this, just send a message.